TheGreatCodeholio/ttd_helper/README.md

 - This will run the command once the tone has been processed and emails have been sent.

 ## Functions:
+- Web Interface for Today's Calls using MySQL PHP and NGINX
 - Manipulate TTD MP3 with filters, gain, or append audio file to the beginning.
+- Store Call in MySQL Database and view todays calls via Webinterface
 - Upload TTD audio file to SFTP server
 - Send Notification via Pushover
 - Send a tweet via Twitter